 – The message

 – The button placement

-Another good metric to measure at the same time, is re-engagement.
-This will let you know how willing a user is to invite more of his friends and family to the app, and how you can nudge him to do so.
+Another good metric to measure at the same time is re-engagement.
+This will let you know how willing a user is to invite more of their friends and family to the app, and how you can nudge them to do so.

-The viral cycle time refers to the first time that user logs in to your game, completes a session, sends an invite to his friends and the invitee becomes a user.
+The viral cycle time refers to the first time that a user logs in to your app, completes a session, sends an invite to their friends, and the invitees become users.
 The shorter you’re able to make the cycle, the greater are the chances of conversions on your app referral marketing program.

-And the only way to ensure that your viral cycle time remains short is to follow some of the golden rules as seen in the top grossing games:
+And the only way to ensure that your viral cycle time remains short is to follow some of the golden rules as seen in the top-grossing apps:

 - Make sharing of invites easy across all channels